By Holly Bloodworth

 Too good to be true?

 The Kentucky Reading Project is true and it is good.
-Fill out an application today by going here.

 Holly Bloodworth was the 2014 Kentucky Teacher of the Year and is a National Board certified teacher.
 She has taught primary students for 28 years in the Murray Independent Schools, most recently as a Reading Recovery teacher and interventionist.
 Currently she is working with data and improvement science through the Kentucky Network to Transform Teaching and as a teacher leader on special assignment for the Kentucky Department of Education.
 Bloodworth also co-directs the Kentucky Reading Project through Murray State University.